top of page

 KAREN BONDE ~ Vice Chair

-As many of you know, this organization started when Anne Brooker and her mother sent the Dragonfly story to the family of Hans Bonde months after he passed away from a brain tumor.
-Hans was my nephew, who was years beyond his age in relating to people.
+Hans Bonde was my nephew, who was years beyond his age in relating to people.
 At only ten years young, he could easily make conversations with grandma and grandpa, his parents, family, friends and girls!
 Something about his character made people comfortable around him.
 I was with him when he peacefully passed away at age 11.
 Seeing the strength of my brother Pete and his wife Julie was beyond comprehension.
 They spent a little over a year making life as normal as possible for their three other boys while Hans was sick.
 Even though family and friends were there to offer help and support it wasn’t enough to fill the loss of their son.
 When Anne sent the Dragonfly story months later, it was a perfect gift of hope and the sense of Hans’ presence.
+Karen has served on the board since 2018.

 Joy is an attorney and a data risk and privacy business advisor.
 She helps her clients manage risks while implementing sustainable data protection strategies.
 She is the oldest of six and a mother of a budding teenage son.
 She enjoys traveling and trying out new cuisine and experiences with friends and family.